Tauseef-Hilal/WhatsUp/README.md

 ## Known Issues

-- Attachments not playable when downloaded sometimes
+- Sometimes attachments that were received while in the chat page are not playable
+- Code needs to be improved in some places, especially in the chat page.

 ## Contribute and Elevate 🤝

 We heartily welcome contributions from the community to elevate the project.
 Share your insights, submit those bug reports, request features, and send those pull requests to make WhatsUp shine even brighter.

-## The Future is Exciting 🌟
+## The Future is Exciting
 Exciting enhancements await us on the horizon, including:

 - **Voice & Video Calling** Connect face-to-face or chat with your voice using our intuitive video and voice calling features.